Effective Martingales with Restricted Wagers: Definitions

 For an infinite sequence $x\in\set{-1,+1}^\fN$, we say that $M$ \emph{goes bankrupt on} $x$, if $M$ goes bankrupt at $x\restriction n$, for some non-negative integer $n$.

 Let $M$ be a supermartingale and $x\in\set{-1,+1}^\fN$.
-If $M$ does not go bankrupt on $x$, we say that $M$ achieves \begin{itemize} \item \emph{$\infty$-\textsc{gains}} on $x$, if $\lim_{n\to\infty} M(x\restriction n)=\infty$; \item \emph{$\infty$-\textsc{consumption}} on $x$, if $\lim_{n\to\infty}(\tilde M-M)(x\restriction n)=\infty$; \item \emph{\textsc{oscillation}} on $x$, if $\liminf_{n\to\infty} \tilde M(x\restriction n) \neq \limsup_{n\to\infty} \tilde M(x\restriction n)$. \end{itemize} We refer to $\infty$-\textsc{gains}, $\infty$-\textsc{consumption} and \textsc{oscillation} as \emph{success criteria}.
+If $M$ does not go bankrupt on $x$, we say that $M$ achieves \begin{itemize} \item \emph{$\infty$-\textsc{gains}} on $x$, if $\lim_{n\to\infty} M(x\restriction n)=\infty$; \item \emph{$\infty$-\textsc{consumption}} on $x$, if $\lim_{n\to\infty}(\tilde M-M)(x\restriction n)=\infty$; \item \emph{\textsc{oscillation}} on $x$, if $\liminf_{n\to\infty} \tilde M(x\restriction n) \neq \limsup_{n\to\infty} \tilde M(x\restriction n)$. \end{itemize} We refer to $\infty$-\textsc{gains}, $\infty$-\textsc{consumption}, and \textsc{oscillation} as \emph{success criteria}.

-\begin{rem*} Note that {$\infty$-\textsc{consumption}} is the only success criterion that relies on supermartingales rather than proper martingales.
+\begin{rem} Note that {$\infty$-\textsc{consumption}} is the only success criterion that relies on supermartingales rather than proper martingales.
 The reason for defining the other criteria on supermartingales is entirely semantic.
 We want to distinguish between strategies (martingales/supermartingales) and payoffs (success criteria).
-In the sequel, when $\infty$-\textsc{gains} or \textsc{oscillation} are considered, it is often be assumed (when no loss of generality occurs) that the supermartingales in question are in fact proper martingales.
+In what follows, when $\infty$-\textsc{gains} or \textsc{oscillation} are considered, it is often assumed (when no loss of generality occurs) that the supermartingales in question are in fact proper martingales.

 Also, the standard definition of (super)martingales asserts non-negative values.
 We include the requirement that there be non-negative values in the success criteria by imposing that the martingales do not go bankrupt.
 It is sometimes convenient to assume (when no loss of generality occurs) that the martingales in question are non-negative.
-The reason for taking this non-standard approach is to allow for the definition of history-independent (super)martingales. \end{rem*}
+The reason for not asserting that all martingales take non-negative values is to allow for the next definition. \end{rem}